Home | About me | Contact | What's new

 Future plans

-A Major Investment Study (MIS) of the corridor conducted in 1996 for the Metropolitan Planning Organization (MPO) suggested the addition of barrier-separated express, truck, and/or HOV lanes to this freeway.
+A Major Investment Study (MIS) of the corridor conducted in 1996 by TxDOT and the Metropolitan Planning Organization (MPO) recommended the addition of barrier-separated express, truck, and/or HOV lanes to this freeway.
 In addition, a "Basic Improvements Package" was also recommended including signal improvements, better signage, ramp modifications, expansion of the TransGuide system, addition of pedestrian facilities and bicycle routes, improved bus service, and operational improvements to both Loop 410 interchanges and the Loop 1604 interchange.
-The signal, signage, and TransGuide improvements have already been completed as have the operational improvements southbound at the Loop 410 South (BAMC) interchange.
-No timetable has been announced for the express/truck/HOV lanes or interchange improvements, although these lanes have been proposed as a possible toll project.
-A fully-directional "stack" interchange is proposed at Loop 1604 as part of the Loop 1604 tollway project
+The signal, signage, and TransGuide improvements were completed.
+The express/truck/HOV lanes had been proposed as a toll project but now will be built as non-toll lanes (see below.)

 In October 2011, the city of San Antonio received federal funding as part of a program to assist communities impacted by military base expansions.
-The project selected for funding was the conversion of the southbound I-35 left exit to Loop 410 to a right-hand flyover.
-That project is expected to begin in 2014 in conjunction with an expansion of I-35 between Loop 410 NE and Loop 410 South.
+The project selected for funding was the conversion of the southbound I-35 left exit to Loop 410 to a right-hand exit.
+That project began in 2014 in conjunction with an expansion of I-35 between Loop 410 NE and Loop 410 South and was completed in mid 2018.

 History